Spotlighting our Fundraisers

 CHAPEL HILL, NC

-November 2015 — Emily Blistein, owner of the Clementine boutique, donated 20% of each sale to Beyond Type 1 when “#livebeyond” was mentioned during checkout.
+November 2015—Emily Blistein, owner of the Clementine boutique, donated 20 percent of each sale to Beyond Type 1 when “#livebeyond” was mentioned during checkout.
 This shop is nestled in the village of Middlebury and sells gorgeous handmade items that range from home decor to stationary.
 With the highest quality of materials and one-of-a-kind designs, Clementine stands apart.
 Not in the area?
 Shop online HERE.

 NEW YORK, NY